davi-souza2001/devcommerce/README.md

     DevCommerce
 </h1>

-MyRocket is a template for ecommerce platforms.
-Its purpose is to assemble a database, structure and layout of an ecommerce so that it can be used for several different types of ecommerces.

 🚨 **This repository is totally open to code improvements, and of course, feel free to use it as an ecommerce study** 🚨

 ## Techs